jbillo/mediavessel/README.md

 Experiments with a containerized media server

 # Getting Started
+* Install Ubuntu 22.04 LTS, with HWE kernel option.
+Notable installation config includes:
+    * Use GPT/btrfs for root volume
+    * Enable SSH for easy system access, but make sure the host is not directly exposed to the Internet

-On a fresh Ubuntu 20.04 installation, pipe curl to sudo bash, as is the tradition with these web tools:
+Then pipe curl to sudo bash, as is the tradition with these web tools:

 ```
 sudo apt-get -y install curl